tvl83/MNPCoin-PolisCore/README.md

 What is Polis?
 ----------------

-MonetaryUnit is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
-MonetaryUnit uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-MonetaryUnit Core is the name of open source software which enables the use of this currency.
+Polis is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
+Polis uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Polis Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately usable, binary version of the MonetaryUnit Core software, see http://www.monetaryunit.org/.
+For more information, as well as an immediately usable, binary version of the Polis Core software, see http://www.polispay.org.

 License
 -------

-MonetaryUnit Core is released under the terms of the MIT license.
+Polis Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.